0xPolygonMiden/miden-vm/docs/src/design/decoder/main.md

 The meaning of the columns is as follows:

 * The first column ($t_0$) contains operation batch ID.
 During the execution of the program, each operation batch is assigned a unique ID.
 * The second column ($t_1$) contains the position of the group in the *span* block (not just in the current batch).
 The position is $1$-based and is counted from the end.
-Thus, for example, if a *span* block consists of a single batch with $4$ groups, the position of the first group would be $4$, the position of the second group would be $3$ etc.
+Thus, for example, if a *span* block consists of a single batch with $4$ groups, the position of the first group would be $4$, the position of the second group would be $3$ etc. (the reason for this is explained in [this](#Single-batch-span) section).
+Note that the group with position $4$ is not added to the table, because it is the first group in the batch, so the first row of the table will be for the group with position $3$.
 * The third column ($t_2$) contains the actual values of operation groups (this could include up to $9$ opcodes or a single immediate value).

 Permutation column $p_3$ is used to keep track of the state of the table.
 At any step of the computation, the current value of $p_3$ defines which rows are present in the table.

-To reduce a row in the op grouop table to a single value, we compute the following.
+To reduce a row in the op group table to a single value, we compute the following.

 $$
 row = \alpha_0 + \sum_{i=0}^2 (\alpha_{i+1} \cdot t_i)